 All taxpayers registered for VAT purposes are required to charge VAT on their taxable supply and to calculate and report their VAT liabilities.
-The threshold for obligatory registration as a VAT payer has been increased to KGS 8 million.
+The threshold for obligatory registration as a VAT payer has been increased to 8 million Kyrgyzstani som (KGS).
 Even if an entity is not required to register for VAT purposes, it may still do so voluntarily by submitting an application to the appropriate tax committee.

 Place of supply of goods